Smile (The Beach Boys album): Modular approach and stylistic range

-Unlike the 1960s norm of single-take recordings, Wilson employed tape splicing techniques as early as 1964 to refine vocal performances, a method that evolved into his Smile modular recording process.
+Unlike the 1960s norm of single-take recordings, Wilson had employed tape splicing techniques as early as 1964 to refine vocal performances, a method that evolved into his modular recording process for "Good Vibrations" and Smile.
 (Note: David Toop contested "modular" in favor of "cellular" to describe the album's interlocking yet discrete musical units.)
-Starting with "Good Vibrations", he recorded brief, interchangeable musical fragments ("modules") rather than complete songs, later assembling them into varied structures and moods through tape editing.
 This approach, akin to film editing's "dangling causes" (unresolved elements bridging sequential scenes), allowed flexible rearrangement during production.
+The album's material underwent daily revisions and rearrangements; Anderle recalled instances where sections from "Cabin Essence" were repurposed into tracks like "Vega-Tables", leading him to "beg Brian not to change a piece of music because it was too fantastic".